 212 Main St, Osborne Park

 Growers Lane is a popular fresh food market in Subiaco, the deli inside is filled with continental goodness with chefs on hand who know their way around all the good stuff.
-While you may find the supermarket side of things on the more expensive side, their conti rolls are actually really well priced, especially for the quality on offer.
+Their modestly-sized grocer has plenty of delicious bits and pieces to go home with, and their conti rolls are, we are always pleasantly surprised, reasonably priced – especially for the quality on offer.